Mane downplays Real Madrid transfer rumours

-Sadio Mane acknowledged Real Madrid as a "great team" while maintaining he has had no contact with the club about a prospective transfer from Liverpool.

-Madrid could well be in the market for attacking reinforcements with Cristiano Ronaldo heavily linked with a sensational switch to Juventus, who responded to the rumours on Friday by releasing a statement revealing they are "evaluating several opportunities".
+Madrid could well be in the market for attacking reinforcements with Cristiano Ronaldo heavily linked with a sensational switch to Juventus, which responded to the rumours by releasing a statement revealing it is "evaluating several opportunities".

-.@MoSalah and Sadio Mane are scheduled to join up for our tour of the USA this summer.— Liverpool FC (@LFC) July 6, 2018

-Senegal international Mane and Chelsea star Eden Hazard have been touted as potential targets for the LaLiga giants should Ronaldo depart for Turin.
+Senegal international Mane and Chelsea star Eden Hazard have been touted as potential targets for the LaLiga giant should Ronaldo depart for Turin.

 "Real are a great team, but I am focused on my team, Liverpool."